DaBlick/Hierarchical-Observer-Pattern/README.md

         assert(testConditionI && testConditionII && testConditionIII && testConditionIV);

-The output of this code is presented looks like this.
+The log from this example looks like this:

 -------------------------------------------------------
 	 T E S T S